TsitouhRanjafy/Algorithme-/README.md

 # Binary Logic CLI
 > [!NOTE]
-> Install nodejs first on your machine
+> Install nodejs and typescript first on your machine
 ## Installation
   - **Clone the repository or download the script.**
     ```shell